 6 Ways To Use Your Credit Cards To Make & Save Money

-Back when I was knee-deep in credit card debt, I viewed credit cards as pure evil.
-Although it was all of my own doing, the debt created a massive amount of stress for me in my everyday life, and the battle to get out of the red was long and hard.
+Back when I was knee-deep in credit card debt I viewed credit cards as pure evil.
+The debt created a massive amount of stress for me in my everyday life and the battle to get out of the red was long and hard.

-Once my last balance was paid off, I finally realized that credit cards can be your friend – and not only that, you can actually use them to generate significant revenues.
-However, these ideas will only work if you’re in a position to pay your bills in full and on time every month.
-You can use one of the best cash back credit cards, but if you’re paying 21.99% interest on your balance, then all your rewards are essentially lost.
+Once my last balance was paid off, I finally realized that credit cards can be your friend – and not only that, you can actually use them to make money.

-Below are some strategies to help you use credit cards to earn and save money:
+Below are some strategies to help you use credit cards to make and save money:

-You can make money by using a credit card with a great rewards program; however, with all the different options at your disposal, you should do your research to find one that fully optimizes your spending choices.
+You can make money by using a credit card with a great rewards program.

 3. Take Advantage of Additional Perks